UK extends lockdown measures for at least 3 more weeks

 The United Kingdom has the fifth-highest official death toll from COVID-19 in the world, after the United States, Italy, Spain and France, though British figures only cover hospital fatalities and the real number is probably much higher.
 The announcement, which had been widely expected, means Britons must stay at home unless they are shopping for basic necessities, or meeting medical needs.
 Citizens are allowed to exercise in public once a day, and can travel to work if they are unable to work from home.

-Amid all the gloom, however, there was some hope.
-Tom Moore, a 99-year-old British war veteran, on Thursday completed 100 laps of his garden, raising more than 12 million pounds ($15 million) for the health service.
+Amid all the gloom, however, there was some good news.
+Tom Moore, a 99-year-old British war veteran, on Thursday completed 100 walking laps of his garden, raising more than 12 million pounds ($15 million) for the health service.

-"For all those people who are finding it difficult at the moment: the sun will shine on you again and the clouds will go away," said Moore.
+"For all those people who are finding it difficult at the moment: the sun will shine on you again and the clouds will go away," he said.
 Restrictions across the globe have effectively closed down much of the world economy, and the United Kingdom is heading towards its deepest depression in three centuries.

 As leaders around the world begin to contemplate ways to exit the shutdown, epidemiologists have cautioned that a second wave of the outbreak could endanger the weak and elderly.
 Neil Ferguson, a professor of mathematical biology at Imperial College London who advises the government, said Britain would probably have to maintain some level of social distancing until a vaccine for the novel coronavirus is available.